Table of Content

 Scalability and flexibility have grown as a major norm.
 Enterprise Application Integration enables several organizations to develop IT facilities easily and respond timely to the growing expectations of the customer.
 And speaking about communication within the enterprise, several challenges might appear when employees who are not as tech-savvy as others need to do technical tasks.
 They face troubles in managing the IT-based structure.

 In fact, many times organizations face such situations when it is difficult for the executives to take care of the IT structure in the enterprise where they are not able to utilize innovative technologies optimally.
-EAI helps in overcoming these hurdles and streamlines the business process applying better functionality in linking information as well as the functionality of many applications into an easy-to-use interface.
+The EAI system helps in overcoming these hurdles and streamlines the automation business process applying better functionality in linking information as well as the functionality of many business applications into an easy-to-use interface.

 4.4 Higher Efficiency